pixie-io/docs.px.dev/content/en/tutorials/pixie-101/service-health.md

 ## Related Scripts

 This tutorial demonstrated a few of Pixie's [community scripts](https://github.com/pixie-labs/pixie/tree/main/src/pxl_scripts).
-For more insight into your database queries, check out the following scripts:
+For more insight into the health of your services, check out the following scripts:

 - [`px/services`](http://work.withpixie.ai/script/services) shows LET over time for all services in the given namespace, along with a  service graph.
 - [`px/service_stats`](http://work.withpixie.ai/script/service_stats) shows LET over time for the given service, along with a service graph and summary of incoming and outgoing traffic.
-- [`px/service_edge_stats`](http://work.withpixie.ai/script/service_edge_stats) shows LET according to another service.
+- [`px/service_edge_stats`](http://work.withpixie.ai/script/service_edge_stats) shows LET over time according to another service.
-- [px/pod](http://work.withpixie.ai/script/pod) shows a CPU flamegraph to see how your Go/C++/Rust applications are spending their time.
+- [`px/pod`](http://work.withpixie.ai/script/pod) shows a CPU flamegraph for the pod to see how your Go/C++/Rust applications are spending their time.
 To learn more about how use Pixie for application profiling, check out the [Profiling with Flamegraphs](/tutorials/profiler) tutorial.